 You’re likely totally confused about what to do after college.
 You’re in charge of your life and how you spend your time now.
-You’re also responsible for everything that happens to you.
+You’re also responsible for everything that happens to you now.

 My first suggestion is that you don’t jump into anything too fast.

-It’s important that you don’t accept the first job that comes your way because time flies and that could be your only job for the rest of your life.
+Time flies and that first job could be your only job for the rest of your life.
 It’s okay to work part-time and to grow a business while you try to make your student loan payments.

 Should you go for more education?
 There are many alternatives to grad school.
 You shouldn’t jump right into school because you’re disenchanted with life at work or because you can’t find a job (hint: you might need to meet the right people instead of sending out resumes through online websites).
 You can’t run from the real world forever.